akhi07rx/CoLab-Torrent-Downloader/README.md

 - Download torrents from magnet links
 - Save downloaded files to a specified location on Google Drive
 - Display a progress bar and information about the downloaded file
+- Prompt the user to enter the magnet link or exit
+- Handle incorrect inputs and display error messages

 ## Prerequisites